HumbleToS/Generic-Extensions/README.md

 # Contributions and Issues

 If you'd like to contribute, feel free to submit a pull request.
 If you find an error with any of the code, please file an issue.

+List of anticipated extensions if you feel like producing one:
+- Private Voice Channels
+- Role Management Commands
+- Lockdown Feature
+- Tickets
+- Anything else that people frequently create